What Is Hypovolemic Shock?

 - loss of consciousness

-site of injury.
+a body site or area of injury.

-Signs of internal hemorrhaging include:
+Signs and symptoms of internal hemorrhaging include:

 - abdominal pain